zenangst/Spots/README.md

 Inside of the **Controller**, you have a **SpotsScrollView** that handles the linear layout of the components that you add to your data source.
 It is also in charge of giving the user a unified scrolling experience.
 Scrolling is disabled on all underlaying components except for components that have horizontal scrolling (e.g **CarouselSpot**).

 So how does scrolling work?
 Whenever a user scrolls, the **SpotsScrollView** computes the offset and size of its children.
 By using this technique you can easily create screens that contain lists, grids and carousels with a scrolling experience as smooth as proverbial butter.
-By dynamically changing the size of the children, **SpotsScrollView** also ensures that reusable views are allocated and deallocated like you would expect them to.
+By dynamically changing the size and offset of the children, **SpotsScrollView** also ensures that reusable views are allocated and deallocated like you would expect them to.
 **SpotsScrollView** uses KVO on any view that gets added so if one component changes height or position, the entire layout will invalidate itself and redraw it like it was intended.

 **Controller** uses one or more **Spotable** objects. **Spotable** is a protocol that all components use to make sure that all layout calculations can be performed. **Spots** comes with three different **Spotable** objects out-of-the-box.